edwinchoate/edwinchoate.github.io/_posts/2025-05-27-paying-with-attention.md

 I think this is the case because time is money.
 Time can be converted into money, and vice versa.
 Attention can also be converted into money.
 However, the attention-to-money exchange is not as salient to us.

 You could imagine Bob going to work and earning some money.
-When he leaves the job, he takes some of that money and converts it into something of inherent value, like a meal or a ticket to a show.
+When he leaves the job, he takes some of that money and converts it into something of inherent value, like a meal or a pair of gloves.
 The fact that Bob can do this is evidence that his time has inherent value.

 The attention economy works by short-circuiting the first step.
 Instead of Bob converting his time into money and then subsequently converting the money into what he wants, in the attention economy, **Bob simply converts his time into what he wants**.
 This is possible because, as we've already established, Bob's time has some non-zero, inherent value.